Coneriys/apache4/docs/content/reference/routing-configuration/tcp/router/rules-and-priority.md

 ---
-title: "Traefik TCP Routers Rules & Priority Documentation"
+title: "apache4 TCP Routers Rules & Priority Documentation"
-description: "In Traefik Proxy, a router is in charge of connecting incoming requests to the Services that can handle them.
+description: "In apache4 Proxy, a router is in charge of connecting incoming requests to the Services that can handle them.
 Read the technical documentation."
 ---